-When investors are talking about striking it rich in the stock market, they often speak on a few industries.
-One of them being technology, and the other being pharmaceutical stocks.
+When investors discuss striking it rich in the stock market, they often discuss a few industries.
+One of them being technology and the other being pharmaceutical stocks.

-In fact, buying a clinical trial stage Canadian pharmaceutical stock and hoping that it takes off is a popular strategy among hyper-aggressive investors.
+Buying a clinical trial-stage Canadian pharmaceutical stock and hoping it takes off is a popular strategy among hyper-aggressive investors.

-Judging by the fact you've landed on our page that will discuss the top Canadian pharmaceutical stocks to buy right now, I'm guessing you might fit the description above.
+Judging by the fact you've landed on our page that will discuss the top Canadian pharmaceutical stocks to buy right now, you might fit the description above.

-In fact, healthcare spending is expected to exceed $310B in 2021, and is showing no signs of slowing down.
-So if you'd like to take advantage of this through the purchase of Canadian pharmaceutical stocks, we've got 3 of the best in the country right here.
+Healthcare spending is expected to exceed $310B in 2021 and shows no signs of slowing down.
+So, if you'd like to take advantage of this by purchasing Canadian pharmaceutical stocks, we've got 3 of the best in the country.

 3 top Canadian pharmaceutical stocks to buy today